Cheap Car Insurance for 20-Year-Olds

 AVERAGE ANNUAL SAVINGS: GOOD STUDENT AND GOOD DRIVER INSURANCE DISCOUNTS

 If you’ve taken a defensive driving class, meaning a professionally instructed class that your car insurance company usually must approve of ahead of time, you may be entitled to a discount.
 Like having good grades, car insurance companies see those who have completed these types of courses as safer and cheaper clients.

 Car insurance can be a double-edged sword.
 The more you use it, the more it costs.
 After you file a claim, your insurance provider could assess an accident surcharge for three to five years.
-Looking at our data below, you can see this increase over the course of three years can be as much as your total premium in a year.
 As such, the general rule of thumb in the insurance world is if you can cover the damages out-of-pocket and you're the at-fault driver, pay for the damages yourself.

 If you’re unsure of whether or not to file a claim for damages to your vehicle, use this handy breakdown.

 - Get an estimate for the cost of the work at a repair shop.